-The following provides a description of significant unobservable inputs included in the table above:
+The following provides a description of significant unobservable inputs included in the table above at June 30, 2014 for all major categories of assets and liabilities:

 Comparable bond price-a pricing input used when prices for the identical instrument are not available.
 Significant subjectivity may be involved when fair value is determined using pricing data available for comparable instruments.
 Valuation using comparable instruments can be done by calculating an implied yield (or spread over a liquid benchmark) from the price of a comparable bond, then adjusting that yield (or spread) to derive a value for the bond.
 The adjustment to yield (or spread) should account for relevant differences in the bonds such as maturity or credit quality.
 Alternatively, a price-to-price basis can be assumed between the comparable instrument and bond being valued in order to establish the value of the bond.
 Additionally, as the probability of default increases for a given bond (i.e., as the bond becomes more distressed), the valuation of that bond will increasingly reflect its expected recovery level assuming default.
 The decision to use price-to-price or yield/spread comparisons largely reflects trading market convention for the financial instruments in question.
-Price-to-price comparisons are primarily employed distressed corporate bonds.
-Implied yield (or spread over a liquid benchmark) is utilized predominately for non-distressed corporate bonds.
+Price-to-price comparisons are primarily employed for distressed corporate bonds.
+Implied yield (or spread over a liquid benchmark) is utilized predominately for non-distressed corporate bonds and state and municipal securities.